Azou24/25F-Project-Template/README.md

-# Summer 2 2025 CS 3200 Project Template
+# Fall 2025 CS 3200 Project Template

-This is a template repo CS 3200 Summer 2 2025 Course Project.
+This is a template repo Fontenot's Fall 2025 CS 3200 Course Project.

 It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
 Explore it fully and ask questions!